twinslash/cookbook/recipes/database/how_make.md

-# An alternative way of rake db:drop if you haven't grant to drop databse & don't know root password on db
+# An alternative way of rake db:drop if you haven't grant to drop database & don't know root password on db

 ## postgres database: